gongyh/nf-core-scgs/README.md

 ## Contact

-gongyh/nf-core-scgs is maintained by [Yanhai Gong](mailto:gongyh@qibebt.ac.cn).
+gongyh/nf-core-scgs is developed by [Yanhai Gong](mailto:gongyh@qibebt.ac.cn), maintained by [Yanhai Gong](mailto:gongyh@qibebt.ac.cn) and [Shiqi Zhou](mailto:zhousq@qibebt.ac.cn).
 We look forward to receive your feedback, bug reports, or suggestions for the further development of this pipeline.

 ## License